MaxandreJ/portfolio_documentation/docs/tutorials/selector.md

 </p>
 ```

-This code makes her diary look like this:
+Now, her diary look like this:

 ![A sample html page with default layout.][default]